 - Take a break from e-mail.
 Here’s a good way to set the tone and lead by example: Don’t e-mail any of your employees after hours or on the weekend.
 Take a break from around-the-clock e-mail, and show your employees that you value their free time at night and on Saturday and Sunday.

 - Get together.
 From time to time—even if only once or twice a year—get everyone together for some face time.
 And don’t always make it a meeting, either: Social gatherings, parties, and team-building activities are wonderful ways to reorient your team members to a life of balance.

 With these short tips, you can ensure that the folks on your virtual teams who work remotely aren’t letting their work kill their home life—or vice versa.

-Dr. Rick Goodman CSP is a thought leader in the world of leadership and is one of the most sought after conference keynote speakers on leadership, engagement, and business growth in the United States and internationally.
+Dr. Rick Goodman CSP is a thought leader in the world of leadership and is one of the most sought after virtual keynote speakers on leadership, engagement, and business growth in the United States and internationally.

 He is also the author of the book Living A Championship Life, “A Game Plan for Success,” and the co–author of the book Jamie’s Journey: Travels with My Dad written by his sixteen-year-old daughter Jamie.

 Dr. Rick is famous for helping organizations, corporations, and individuals with systems and strategies that produce increased profits and productivity without having the challenges of micromanaging the process.
 Some of Dr. Rick’s clients include Heineken, AT&T, Boeing, Cavium Networks, IBM, Hewlett Packard, and Franklin Templeton Investments.